-Welcome to the resources section, a curated list of the tools and websites I strongly recommend for anyone interested in living or travelling to France.
-Many of the resources listed here are crucial to my life in France (or were crucial to getting to France).
-Click on the resource you are interested in the table of contents below or scroll down to see them all in one go.
+Welcome to the resources section- a curated list of the resource, services and websites I strongly recommend.
+Many of the resources listed here are useful to my daily life in France or were crucial to know about moving to France.
 This list is a work in progress.

 French Pod 101

 French Pod 101- is an online learning system and community geared slightly more for beginners.
 However, it has enough intermediate and advanced content to keep you busy as you progress from beginner to more advanced.
 There are over 800 video lessons, an online forum - community, vocabulary learning tools and an awesome mobile app.
 3 Monthly Membership Levels exist- ($4-$10-$23 / Month)

 Rocket French is probably one of the most well thought out, comprehensive products I have seen.
 There are interactive audio lessons, tests for writing skills, voice pronunciation recording, flash cards and progress tracking.
 Plus it also has a mobile app.
 You can try a fully functioning version for 6 days for FREE. ($99 for beginner level and Lifetime Access)

 Frantastique is a little different than most French learning course because it's an e-mail prompted course.
 Everyday you receive a lesson in your e-mail in box- audio, video & text exercises.
 The lessons take about 15 to 30 minutes to complete.
 There are conjugaison tests to help too.
 The interesting thing is that it adapts itself to your French speaking.
 If you do well on the tests and questions, it knows to automatically send you more advanced lessons next time to send you review review material to help you get stronger in those areas where you need help.
 There is a course for adults and children and a mobile app.
 (Different membership plans $21-$81 / Month)

 Short & Long Term Housing

 Stay With A Local